-Submit a request to Facilities Management to have work performed
+Submit a request to facilities management via department representatives to have work performed promptly.

-The Facilities Management team are experienced and professional employees, dedicated to providing unparalleled customer service.
-We strive to provide the college with safe and efficient, world-class educational facilities.
+The facilities management team are experienced employees dedicated to providing unparalleled customer service.
+We strive to provide D'Youville with safe and efficient, world-class educational facilities.

-Our services include: campus safety, maintenance and repairs, operations (mailroom, campus parking and switchboard) and construction management.
+Our services include: campus safety, maintenance and repairs, operations (campus parking and switchboard) and construction management.
+For more details and help, visit My D'Youville.

-Campus space is to be used for the highest priority needs of the College as a whole.
+Campus space is to be used for the highest priority needs of D'Youville as a whole.

-DYC employees may request new space or a change in how space is allocated by completing a Space Request or Change Form (PDF) and forwarding it to the Facilities Operations Coordinator for review and processing.
+D'Youville employees may request new space or a change in how space is allocated by completing a Space Request or Change Form (PDF) and forwarding it to the Mechanical Trades Manager for review and processing.

 The intent of the space policy is to provide a systematic approach for evaluating space acquisition based on current and projected space utilization needs and assessments.
-The purpose of the D'Youville College Space Policy is to establish a guideline approved by the President's Council to determine the most effective and efficient utilization of institutional spaces.
-It is also to promote the most effective use of the College's physical facilities.
+The space policy is used to establish a guideline approved by the President's Council to determine the most effective and efficient utilization of institutional spaces.
+It is also used to promote the most effective use of D'Youville's physical facilities.

-All physical facilities belong to the College and are assigned to either a academic unit or department.
+All physical facilities belong to D'Youville and are assigned to either an academic unit or department.
 Current users or occupants of the facilities do not own the space but may have control as delegated by the President's Council.
-A particular academic unit or department assigned to space operated by the College is subject to change.
+A particular academic unit or department assigned to a space operated by D'Youville is subject to change.

 An approved Space Request or Change Form (PDF) must be submitted before any change of use or modification to the space is performed.

-The Associate Vice President for Facilities, in conjunction with the President's Council, will evaluate all approved space requests and will provide their recommendations to address the programmatic space needs.
+The Vice President for Operations, in conjunction with the President's Council, will evaluate all approved space requests and will provide their recommendations to address the programmatic space needs.

 Factors in Assigning Space

-- The interest of the College as a whole.
+- The interest of D'Youville as a whole.

 - The costs incurred by granting the space and who will bear them.